WordPress/movabletype-importer/readme.txt

 == Changelog ==

 = 0.4 =
-* Text updates.
-Better BASENAME processing.
-Props niallkennedy. see #WP14677
+* String updates

 = 0.3 =
-* I18N
-* Use BAENAME for post slug.
-Props Akinori MUSHA. see #WP11422
+* Use BASENAME, if present, as the slug for the post.

 = 0.2 =
 * Add check for WP_LOAD_IMPORTERS